 How can I tell how old an iguana is?

 An iguana’s age is usually determined by its length and weight.
-This age will be approximate due to factors affecting an iguana’s growth, such as tank size, diet, genetics, and tail loss.
-If you purchased your iguana from a breeder, they would give you a more exact age based on the date it hatched.
+However, this age will be approximate due to factors affecting an iguana’s growth, such as tank size, diet, genetics, and tail loss.
+If you purchased your iguana from a breeder, they would give you a more exact age based on its hatched date.

 For more information on how to determine the age of an iguana, keep reading this article.